libretro/docs/docs/guides/roms-playlists-thumbnails.md

                Named_Titles/
                     Q_bert's Qubes (USA).png
 ```
-For RetroArch versions 1.17.0 or later, flexible naming is applied, up to 3 options are tried for each playlist entry, in the following order:
-- ROM file name with .png extension: `Q-Bert's Qubes (1983)(Parker Bros)[b].png`
-- Database entry / playlist label with .png extension, as explained above: `Q_Bert's Qubes (USA).png`
-- Short name: same as previous, but only up to first round bracket: `Q_Bert's Qubes.png`

 ## Contributing Thumbnails: How To
 Thumbnails are an area where users who are not programmers can contribute to RetroArch and in a way that helps all users.
 If you are interested in addng a thumbnail that is missing, correcting a thumbnail that is inaccurate, or replacng an existing thumbnail with a more representative image, follow the steps below.